 Assistant Professor in Behavioral Neuroscience at the Department of Psychology of Boston College

-Postdoctoral fellow, funded by the German Research Foundation, Laboratory of Dr. Geert J. de Vries, Center for Neuroendocrine Studies, Department of Psychology, University of Massachusetts, Amherst, MA
+Postdoctoral fellow, supported by the German Research Foundation, Laboratory of Dr. Geert J. de Vries, Center for Neuroendocrine Studies, Department of Psychology, University of Massachusetts, Amherst, MA

-Post-doctoral researcher, funded by the Elite Network Bavaria and by the Bavarian Research Foundation, Laboratory of Dr. Inga D. Neumann, University of Regensburg, Germany
+Post-doctoral researcher, supported by the Elite Network Bavaria and by the Bavarian Research Foundation, Laboratory of Dr. Inga D. Neumann, University of Regensburg, Germany

 Ph.D. in Neuroscience, University of Groningen, the Netherlands Thesis (ISBN 90-9017020-0): Coping style and stressor susceptibility: a neuroendocrine and neurobiological study in two mouse lines.
 Advisors: Dr. E. Ronald de Kloet, Dr. Jaap M. Koolhaas